Modelling Change

 }()

-We need a User instance to populate the edit profile so we are lazy loading it here but typically a User instance would be passed into this view controller using dependency injection to allow us to more easily test this class.
+We need a User instance to populate the edit profile, so we are lazy loading it here.
+Typically, a User instance would be passed into this view controller using dependency injection to allow us to test this class more easily.
 The next really interesting part is what happens when the user presses that "Update" button:

 @IBAction func updateButtonPressed(_ sender: Any) {